Hoyasumii/bee-movie/README.md

 Use the stairs, Your father paid good money for those.
 Sorry.
 I'm excited.
 Here's the graduate.
-We're very proud of you, s
+We're very proud of you, so